rosscdh/challenge/README.md

-make theme                          # to get the hugo-fresh theme make build                          # build the base image (not strictly necessary for the static site but evidence for containerization) make tf-init tf-plan tf-apply       # setup terraform - tf-init will set the alias profile (in `terraform/overlays/demo/providers.tf`) to be the AWS_PROFILE defined in the Makefile make generate                       # generate html for local review make run                            # run the setup locally open http://localhost:1313 make deploy                         # deploy to the configured s3 bucket and flush cdn - will use AWS_PROFILE and mounted aws creds make validate-images                # validate all the images in use make run-prod                       # run the production image with caddy
+make theme                          # to get the hugo-fresh theme make build                          # build the base image (not strictly necessary for the static site but evidence for containerization) make tf-init tf-plan tf-apply       # setup terraform - tf-init will set the alias profile (in `terraform/overlays/demo/providers.tf`) to be the AWS_PROFILE defined in the Makefile make generate                       # generate html for local review (optional) make run                            # run the setup locally open http://localhost:1313 make deploy                         # deploy to the configured s3 bucket and flush cdn - will use AWS_PROFILE and mounted aws creds make validate-images                # validate all the images in use (optional) make run-prod                       # run the production image with caddy
 ```